Estimating spatially varying health effects of wildland fire smoke using mobile health data: Global structural nested mean models

 \section{Global structural nested mean models}

 The treatment effect is defined in terms of the expected value of potential outcomes under different treatment trajectories.
 Because both the treatment and outcome are longitudinal, and there may be a lag time between the treatment and its effect, we define the causal effect of the treatment at $t_{m}$ on the outcome at $t_{k}$ for $k\ge m$.
+SNMMs are one type of causal models designed to properly handle such time-varying treatments and confounders.
+We have provided additional details using a \textit{directed acyclic graph} (DAG) in the Supplementary Material to illustrate their ability to capture time-varying treatment effects, as compared to standard regression models.